maocorte/ambari-tachyon-service/README.md

 ## Remove service

-- To remove the Cassandra service:
+- To remove the Tachyon service:
   - Stop the service via Ambari
   - Unregister the service